A BRIEF HISTORY OF CIRENCESTER GRAMMAR SCHOOL AND ITS FORMER PUPILS ASSOCIATIONS

 2016 saw the 50th Anniversary of the change to comprehensive education for the whole of Cirencester bringing to an end over 500 years of Cirencester Grammar School.
 The 1940s Association celebrated this at its Summer Luncheon on 15th June at Minchinhampton Golf Club while the Reunion Committee held its Tenth Reunion at the Bingham Hall on 10/11th September.

-2018 The 1940s Association will celebrate its 30th anniversary at its Autumn lunch of 20th September two days before the eleventh Grand Reunion on 22/3rd September.
-A chance for several days of celebration.
+2018 The 1940s Association celebrated its 30th anniversary at its Autumn lunch of 20th September.
+Two days later the eleventh Grand was held.

 2020 A sad start to the year.
 Our Chairman, Rosemary Waring passed away at the beginning of March.